 Because of the collegial nature of the Institute, participants are reside at Boston College's Connors Family Retreat and Conference Center in Dover, MA.
 More information about The Connors Family Retreat and Conference Center can be found here.

-- Bath will be shared
+- Private bath will be available

 - Linens provided (pillow, pillowcase, sheets, bedspread, towel)

 Note: Participants are asked to provide any other linens/toiletries/materials that are not otherwise listed here.

 - Institute staff will guarantee and be responsible for all room reservations at the Connors Family Retreat and Conference Center

 - Breakfast will be served each morning.

 - The daily schedule will designate the times and locations for lunch and dinner.